-We recently installed a set of three huge compost bins - so useful but so ugly!
+We have installed a set of three huge compost bins to convert our garden trimmings into compost - so useful but so ugly!

-I decided to give them a makeover using a homemade tea stain in an attempt to make them less visually obtrusive so they would better blend in with the rest of the garden.
+I decided to give the bins a makeover using a homemade tea stain in an attempt to make them less visually obtrusive so they would better blend in with the rest of the garden.
 What you see at the end of the video is the result of 90 minutes of staining - the stain was still wet.
 Since drying, the colour has mellowed to a warm light greyish tone, which is quite lovely.
-I will post a follow up video soon 🙂

 - Add boiling water to 200 tea bags in a large pan.